-Bel Air (also referred to as Belle Air) is a historic home in Prince William County, Virginia, located in the community of Woodbridge.
-Built in 1740, the home was built as the home of the Ewell family.
+Bel Air is a historic home in Prince William County, Virginia, located in the community of Woodbridge.
+Built around 1740, the home was erected as the home of the Ewell family.
 The home was also known for its frequent visits by the likes of Thomas Jefferson and George Washington.
 On December 2nd, 1969, it was designated on the Virginia Landmark Register, and on February 26th, 1970, it was added to the National Register of Historic Places.
 Bel Air is now owned by Bel Air 1740 Weddings & Events and is available for use by the public.

 A view of the home in 2013 ((By Virginiahistorian77 [GFDL (http://www.gnu.org/copyleft/fdl.html) or CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons))

 George Carr Round, lawyer from Manassas, VA and member of the Virginia General Assembly.
 Round used much of his fortune to restore the house from 1885 until his death in 1918.

 Bel Air in 1948 before final restorations took place